getHigherProject/getHigher/README.md

 To deploy your application, [provide instructions on how to deploy your specific application, e.g., deploying to a hosting platform or a cloud service].

-Contributing
+## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-Fork the project.
+1. clone the project.
-Create a new branch: git checkout -b my-feature
+2. Create a new branch: git checkout -b my-feature
-Commit your changes: git commit -m 'Add my feature' Push to the branch: git push origin my-feature
+3. Commit your changes: git commit -m 'Add my feature'
+4. Push to the branch: git push origin my-feature
-Open a pull request.
+5. Open a pull request.

-License
+## License

 This project is licensed under the ISC License.

 Enjoy using Get Higher!
 If you have any questions or need further assistance, please don't hesitate to contact us.
 Happy coding!